decawas/Pyano/README.md

 # Pyano

-Pyano is a terminal application that uses Pygame and PyAudtoGui to allow you to interact with your computer using a MIDI keyboard
+Pyano is a python program which uses Pygame and PyAutoGui to convert midi input into a keyboard/mouse input

-__THIS PROJECT IS MOSTLY DEPRICATED AND I PROBABLY WONT BE MAKING ANY UPDATES ANY TIME SOON__
+## Deprication:

+i finished this project a long time ago, i originally made this for a [youtube video](https://www.youtube.com/watch?v=zwiHAlFt4aw) in which i said that i would release the code. however that was a long time ago and i have no plans to work on this anymore

 ## To run: